Hazelight/Docs-UnrealEngine-Angelscript/content/cpp-bindings/precompiled-data.md

 The next time you run your packaged game, script will be loaded from the precompiled cache instead of from the `.as` scripts.

+## Transpiled C++ Code
-In addition, the generate step will output a folder called `AS_JITTED_CODE/` with a file in it for every script file that was compiled.
+In addition to the cache, the generate step will also output a folder called `AS_JITTED_CODE/` with a file in it for every script file that was compiled.

 You can copy this folder into your project's source folder and then rebuild the `.exe` for your game in the appropriate configuration.